Muhammed-Sameih/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 	101- A script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.

-	102- A script that
+	102- A script that prints every other line from the input, starting with the first line.

-	103- A script that